-Whilst BAS is the agent of its clients, it uses its position to, in effect, act as the clients' insurance department to provide a quality and capable communication route into insurers.
-By working with insurers, BAS seek to understand their expectations so that when any subject is raised with the insurer BAS is able to provide a complete and clear explanation, on which the insurer can then make its decision.
+Whilst BAS is the agent of its clients, it uses its position to, in effect, act as the client's insurance department to provide a quality and capable communication route to insurers.
+By working with insurers, BAS seek to understand their expectations so that when any subject is raised with the insurer BAS can provide a complete and clear explanation, on which the insurer can then make its decision.